Dynamics, data and reconstruction: Introduction

-The statement in Corollary \ref{corr:1} depends on a precise understanding of the notions of "reconstruction", "data-driven", "outer-approximation" and "observable".
-These will be gradually explained throughout the paper, and stated in more precise terms in Theorem \ref{thm_consistent} later in the paper.
-The task of reconstruction involves the following different mathematical notions - dynamical systems, measurement, orbits, timeseries, data and reconstructed model itself.
+The task of reconstruction involves the following different mathematical notions - dynamical systems, measurement, orbits, time series, data and reconstructed model itself.
 All these terms are related but different.
 To assess how effective a reconstruction algorithm is, it is important to separate the notions of a dynamical system, a dataset, and an algorithm.
 The separation of these concepts lead to the following questions :

 \begin{enumerate} \item An algorithm takes as input a dataset and outputs a dynamical system.
 The output is created regardless of whether the dataset arises from a dynamical system.
 In the general case, how is the output related to the dataset? \item An algorithm should be consistent.
 This means that with more information, i.e., a larger dataset, the estimation should get better.
-What should be the mathematical definition of consistency ? \item How does one express the notion of a limit for a sequence of reconstructed dynamical systems ? \item Different dynamical systems may yield the same timeseries, depending on the measurement.
+What should be the mathematical definition of consistency ? \item Different dynamical systems may yield the same time series, depending on the measurement.
 How does this non-uniqueness affect the convergence of reconstructed dynamical systems ? \end{enumerate}

+Question 1 (\textit{abbrev.} Q1) addresses the difference between a time series generated by a true orbit, and the general notion of dataset.
+As has been discovered in recent works, the outcome of numerical methods is strongly dictated by an aspect of dynamical systems called its \emph{spectrum} or \emph{spectral measure} \cite[e.g.]{DGJ_compactV_2018, DasGiannakis_delay_2019, DasGiannakis_RKHS_2018, DasJim2017_SuperC}.
+Most numerical procedures involve some form of averaging, whose limiting value reveals only selected aspects of the dynamics.
+This reveals one of the many complications associated to Q1.